CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ### Disclaimer
-We are using the Johns Hopkins and New York Times data for our ETL and ESRI feature services.
-The Johns Hopkins University disclaimer is below:
+We are using the Johns Hopkins University data for our ETL and ESRI feature services.
+Their disclaimer is below:

 This website and its contents herein, including all data, mapping, and analysis (“Website”), copyright 2020 Johns Hopkins University, all rights reserved, is provided to the public strictly for educational and academic research purposes.
 The Website relies upon publicly available data from multiple sources, that do not always agree.
 The names of locations correspond with the official designations used by the U.S. State Department, including for Taiwan.
 The Johns Hopkins University hereby disclaims any and all representations and warranties with respect to the Website, including accuracy, fitness for use, and merchantability.
 Reliance on the Website for medical guidance or use of the Website in commerce is strictly prohibited.

 ## Shelter Data

-The DAG `shelter-to-esri.py` takes the Rec & Parks (RAP) shelter census (collected at 8 intervals a day) and pushes it into the City of LA GeoHub by merging it with the the official shelter data from LA Sanitation (LASAN) and RAP GIS staff.
+The DAG `shelter-to-esri.py` takes the Rec & Parks (RAP) shelter census (collected at 8 intervals a day) and pushes it into the City of LA GeoHub by merging it with the official shelter data from LA Sanitation (LASAN) and RAP GIS staff.
 The report intervals are: 6:30am, 10:30am, 11:30am, 12:30pm, 1:30pm, 2:30pm, 3:30pm, 4:30pm, and 8:30pm.
-We do some timezone data cleaning and publish.
+We do some time-zone data cleaning and publish.

 `Timestamp` is the time in which the shelter actually submitted the Google form. `Date` and `Time` are which "report" they are filing for.